aroberge/reeborg-world-creation/teaching_py/why-repeat.md

     turn_left()
 ```

-Python introduces a special built-in iterable, `range()`, which is then used in the generic for-loop construct.
+Python introduces a special built-in iterable, `range()`, which is then used in the generic for loop construct.
 For experienced programmers, re-using such a powerful and relatively simple pattern for iterations is great.
 However, I would argue that it is less than ideal for beginners.

 ## What's wrong with the for loop